When a woman enters preterm labor, the contractions cause the cervix to thin out, and/or dilate early.

 - Contractions or uterine tightening at regular intervals, with or without pain

-- Ruptured membranes or water breaking – this may occur as a gush or as a slow trickle
+- Ruptured membranes or water breaking.
+This may occur as a gush or a slow trickle.

-What Will Happen if I am in Preterm Labor?
+What Will Happen if I go into Preterm Labor?

-Your doctor will perform diagnostic tests and a pelvic exam, possibly a few times over a certain period of time.
-A transvaginal ultrasound may also be performed to check the dilation of the cervix.
-Your vaginal discharge will likely be tested for fetal fibronectin, which is a protein commonly found in preterm births.
-You may need to be hospitalized or visit a specialist immediately.
+Your doctor will also want to test your vaginal discharge for fetal fibronectin, which is a protein commonly found in preterm births.
+Based on the results, you may need to be hospitalized, or visit a specialist immediately.

-However when preterm labor does continue, your doctor will provide you with instructions that best tailors your health and the health of your baby.
+However, if preterm labor does continue, your doctor will provide you with individualized instructions to protect your health and the health of your baby.

 What Treatments are Available for Preterm Labor?

-These are drugs injected into the placenta and are designed to accelerate the growth of the baby’s brain, lungs, and digestive system.
-They can be quite helpful in increasing your baby’s chance of survival outside the womb should a preterm birth occur.
+These are drugs injected into the placenta, and are designed to accelerate the growth of the baby’s brain, lungs, and digestive system.
+They can help to increase your baby’s chance of survival outside the womb should a preterm birth occur.
 Typically, these drugs are given between 24 and 34 weeks of pregnancy.

-If you are 31 weeks pregnant or less and are at risk of delivering the baby within the next day or so, magnesium sulfate may be given to reduce the risk of cerebral palsy, which is a common risk of preterm birth.
+If you are at 31 weeks or less, and are at risk of delivering the baby within the next day or so, magnesium sulfate can reduce the risk of cerebral palsy, which is a common complication of preterm birth.

 There are times when preterm birth cannot be avoided.
-In these cases, you should expect the highest standards of care from a specialized team of health care experts, including a neonatologist.
-Your baby may spend time in the Neonatal Intensive Care Unit (NICU) until he or she is strong enough to survive on its own.
+If this is the case, you should expect the highest standard of care from a specialized team of maternity experts, including a neonatologist.
+Your baby may spend time in the Neonatal Intensive Care Unit (NICU) until she is strong enough to survive on her own.